keawstudio/Clothing-System-3D/README.md

 **Unity version and language**

-The actual version of Unity used in this project is 5.4.1f1, and the language used is C#
+The actual version of Unity used in this project is 5.4.1f1, and the language used is C#.

+Note: Only for desktop games.
+This is a work in progress, wasn't tested in mobile devices yet.

 **3D Models**